-Prague, Czech Republic – The Czech Republic is, once again, on course to set a new record in tourist arrivals this year.
+Prague, Czech Republic – The Czech Republic is, once again, on course to set a new tourism arrivals record in 2019.

 According to data released by the Czech statistical office on Thursday, the total number of guests staying in collective accommodation establishments (hotels, hostels, boarding houses, tourist campsites, holiday dwellings, etc.) increased by 4.9% year-on-year in the second quarter of 2019.